slipx06/sunsynk-power-flow-card/README.md

 *Full Version*

 ## Installation
-The card can be installed manaully or via HACS
+The card can be installed manually or via HACS

 ### Manual Installation
 1. Create a new directory under `www` and name it `sunsynk-power-flow-card` e.g www/sunsynk-power-flow-card/